nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Changed

-- default values for improved performance and usability
+- default values htmlFor improved performance and usability
   - `config.playback.latencyControlMode`: from `"classic"` to `"balancedadaptive"`
   - `config.playback.automute`: from `false` to `true`
   - `config.playback.faststart`: from `false` to `true`